 “The four building blocks of the universe are fire, water, gravel and vinyl.” – Dave Barry

 Enter Jacaranda, a cornerstone in Liverpool’s music scene that famously hosted The Beatles when they originally met.
-Alongside their reopening they’ve opened a record shop unike any other in the city.
+Alongside their reopening they’ve opened a record shop unlike any other in the city.
 It’s a coffee shop and a record store that also morphs into a drinking space as you get further into the evening.
-The record store is selling both vintage vinyl and reissues/new releases, and you’re actually going to be able to open them up and play them at your table in the cafe while you get a drink.
-There’ll be exclusive record store day releases, live bands and DJ’s all day.
-More info here.
+Jacaranda Records and Getintothis have combined forces to bring an array of awesome activities to the iconic venue for this years Record Store Day, on Saturday 22 April.